-Even if you’ve been in your position for many years, or even decades, you still have room to grow, too.
+Even if you’ve been in your position for many years or even decades, you still have room to grow.
 People don’t attain positions as great managers and just stay there.
 Every day is an opportunity to learn something new and use it to better yourself, your employees, and your business.

-Ask yourself how these questions are starters for some great daily conversations with your team.
+Ask yourself how these questions are starters for great daily conversations with your team.

 Ideas for the Question of the Day for Work

 Remember to tailor your questions to the employee at hand and the situation.
 These should be thought out and individualized, not a rote question-and-answer.
-Your employees want to feel that you are going to take their answers to heart and use them for progress.
+Your employees want to feel that you will take their answers to heart and use them for progress.

 “What are some wins you’ve experienced today/this week?
 What are you doing well?”

 Asking about small daily wins helps employees recognize that their eyes don’t always have to be on the big prize.
-It takes small steps and actions to achieve larger successes.
-Smaller, day-to-day achievements are what get people to big goals, so those should be celebrated, too.
+It takes small steps and actions to achieve more considerable successes.
+More minor, day-to-day achievements get people to big goals, so those should be celebrated, too.

 Find a way within your own company to give each other small boosts of positivity throughout the day.
 This keeps up a culture of positivity and recognition.
 Ask team members for ideas, too!
-Some possibilities include:
+Some possibilities include the following: